Canop/jquery.alt/README.md

 But there are still important points missed by all the 20 LOC "alternatives", which make them much too verbose to use and unable to do anything advanced.

-In this document we'll try to define what should be in a "jquery alternative" for today's browsers.
+In this document we'll try to define what should be in a "jquery alternative" for today's browsers, and for when a framework like mithril or Angular doesn't push it out of the landscape.

 Globally we need